 Here’s what it looked and sounded like.
 The film is a coaches film we somehow got our hands on.
-The audio is from the Auburn radio broadcast with the great Gary Sanders, and, ah, what do you know, Gusty Yearout.
-It cuts in and out to keep up with the video edits (the huddles are deleted) but you get the feel for Gary’s righteous anger even still.
+The audio is from the Auburn radio broadcast with the great Gary Sanders, and, ah, what do you know, Gusty Yearout!
+It cuts in and out to keep up with the video edits — the huddles are deleted — but you can feel Gary’s righteous anger even still.
 And it continues throughout the game, he can’t hide it.

 “Gusty, you were involved in one that was talked about for a long time.”

 “A fair shake is all you need.
 That isn’t what you always get.”